 The wife of Engineering Officer, Lt.
 Claude J. Hill, Mildred Carlisle Herndon Hill, is the blonde in the polkadot ruffled collar dress, 4th from the left.

-U.S. Navy photo courtesy of Ronald Norford, whose brother, Robert Nelson Norford, F1/C, USNR was lost on the Escolar (SS-294).
+USN photo courtesy of Ronald Norford, whose brother, Robert Nelson Norford, F1/C, USNR, was lost on the Escolar (SS-294).
 Photo i.d. courtesy of Claude Hill, whose father, Engineering Officer Lt.
-Claude J. Hill, was lost with the boat.
+Claude J. Hill, was K.I.A. with the Escolar (SS-294) and her entire crew of 82.

-U.S. Navy photo courtesy of Claude Hill, whose father, Engineering Officer Lt.
-Claude J. Hill, was lost with the Escolar (SS-294).
+USN photo courtesy of Claude Hill, whose father, Engineering Officer Lt.
+Claude J. Hill, was K.I.A. with the Escolar (SS-294) and her entire crew of 82.

 Escolar 51k Escolar's (SS-294) Engineering Officer, Lt.
 Claude J. Hill, 1944.

-U.S. Navy photo courtesy of Claude Hill, whose father, Engineering Officer Lt.
-Claude J. Hill, was lost with the Escolar (SS-294).
+USN photo courtesy of Claude Hill, whose father, Engineering Officer Lt.
+Claude J. Hill, was K.I.A. with the Escolar (SS-294) and her entire crew of 82.

 Escolar 78k Page 1 of the service record of Escolar's (SS-294) Engineering Officer, Lt.
 Claude J. Hill, 1945.

-U.S. Navy photo courtesy of Claude Hill, whose father, Engineering Officer Lt.
-Claude J. Hill, was lost with the Escolar (SS-294).
+USN photo courtesy of Claude Hill, whose father, Engineering Officer Lt.
+Claude J. Hill, was K.I.A. with the Escolar (SS-294) and her entire crew of 82.

 Escolar 36k Page 2 of the service record of Escolar's (SS-294) Engineering Officer, Lt.
 Claude J. Hill, 1945.